v0lta/PyTorch-Wavelet-Toolbox/README.rst

 📖 Citation
 """""""""""

-If you find this work useful, please consider citing:
+If you use this work in a scientific context please cite:

 .. code-block::